ials/seminario2/README.md

 - Práctica:
   - Students write a synthesis of their research project (one page)
-  - Students start writing first chapter of the Master Thesis
+  - Students start writing first chapter of the Master Thesis. **This chapter is ude on 27 October**
+    - Prepare a writing plan to address reviewers comments
   - If you are an advanced student you can start with a different chapter (**any**)

 ### Semana 2 -  Octubre 11 - Octubre 15